emmartins/quickstart/template/README.md

 Build and Deploy the Quickstart
 -------------------------

-Contributor: If the quickstart is built and deployed using the standard Maven commands, "mvn clean package" and "mvn jboss-as:deploy", copy the following:
+Contributor: If the quickstart is built and deployed using the standard Maven commands, "mvn clean package" and "mvn wildfly:deploy", copy the following:

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._